fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

     x(t) = \sigma(-f(x, I; \theta_f)t) \odot g(x, I; \theta_g) + [1 - \sigma(-[f(x, I; \theta_f)]t)] \odot h(x, I; \theta_h)

-where $\odot$ is the Hadamard product, $\sigma$ is the sigmoid function, $I$ is the input sequence, while $f$, $g$ and $h$ are neural networks.
-The three neural networks $f$, $g$ and $h$ share a common backbone, which is a stack of fully-connected layers with non-linear activation.
+where :math:`\odot` is the Hadamard product, :math:`\sigma` is the sigmoid function, :math:`I` is the input sequence, while :math:`f`, :math:`g` and :math:`h` are neural networks.
+The three neural networks :math:`f`, :math:`g` and :math:`h` share a common backbone, which is a stack of fully-connected layers with non-linear activation.

 The backbone is followed by three separate neural network heads.
-The head of the $g$ and $h$ neural networks is a fully-connected layer with hyperbolic tangent activation.
-The head of the $f$ neural network is an affine function $b + a(\Delta t)$ where $\Delta t$ is the time span (or time increment) between consecutive time steps while the intercept $b$ and slope $a$ are the outputs of two fully-connected layers with linear activation.
+The head of the :math:`g` and :math:`h` neural networks is a fully-connected layer with hyperbolic tangent activation.
+The head of the :math:`f` neural network is an affine function :math:`b + a(\Delta t)` where :math:`\Delta t` is the time span (or time increment) between consecutive time steps, while the intercept :math:`b` and slope :math:`a` are the outputs of two fully-connected layers with linear activation.

 ******************************************
 Data